themson/MurDocK/README.md

 The base toolkit comes with a set of classes that allow for communication over the Google Spreadsheets service.
 This _Buffer_ class is a wrapper of the [gspread](https://github.com/burnash/gspread) library by, [Anton Burnashev](https://github.com/burnash).

-__Note:__ _This is in no way a vulnerability, exploit or misconfiguration in any Google services or systems, it is simply a demonstration of the application of this framework.
+__Notice:__ _This is in no way a vulnerability, exploit or misconfiguration in any Google services or systems, it is simply a demonstration of the application of this framework.
 The spreadsheet services was chosen due to the fact that it is one with which a great number of enterprise users are familiar.
 This tools does not in any way seek to disrupt services or perform any action with the intent of introducing to Google products